 Category 3 Water Damage

 This is otherwise known as black water and is the most dangerous category of all water damages.
 This is the category you should avoid having because this is contaminated water that could cause you certain health illnesses upon exposure.
-Sources that could cause category 3 water damages are sewages or rising water from rivers or streams.
+Sources that could cause category 3 water damages are sewage or rising water from rivers or streams.
 With a category 3 situation, seek the expertise of a professional right away to be in charge of cleaning and sanitizing your home.
-As these people are certified in handling contaminations under category 3 water damages, you are in good hands.
+As these people are certified in handling contamination under category 3 water damages, you are in good hands.

 In conclusion as to what is a category 3 water damage, it’s the one category you should be avoiding.
 If you don’t properly take care of category 2 water damage situations, it could potentially lead to category 3 which is what you wouldn’t want for your home and your health.
 In situations like this, it’s also best to consider insurance for incidents like water damage.
 This would help in ensuring security and safety in cases that natural events happen like water damage in your home.
 If you have the right insurance, this serves as a stability especially in cases when there are damages and claims.